howerj/liblisp/readme.md

 so (and portably) by using indexing instead of pointers.
 * Is not image based, so saving and restoring state is not possible, again using indexing instead of pointers would help.

+There are a few interesting things in this project but I would do it differently if I got the chance to, both my understanding of lisp has improved and my C. I would probably use a more liberal license as well.

 The rewrite will be my forth attempt, if I get around to it...